 Uber McKinsey 7S model illustrates the ways in which seven elements of businesses can be aligned to increase effectiveness.
 According to the framework strategy, structure and systems represent hard elements, whereas shared values, skills, style and staff are soft elements.
 McKinsey 7S model stresses the presence of strong links between elements in a way that a change in one element causes changes in others.
-As it is illustrated in figure below, shared values are positioned at the core of Uber McKinsey 7S model, since shared values guide employee behaviour with implications on their performance.
+As illustrated in figure below, shared values are positioned at the core of Uber McKinsey 7S model, since shared values guide employee behaviour with implications on their performance.

-Systems.
+Systems within McKinsey 7S model refer to daily activities and procedures that Uber staff use to provide ride-haling services to millions of customers worldwide.
 There is a wide range of various systems that are important for Uber’s long-term growth prospects.
 These include employee recruitment and selection system, team development and orientation system, transaction processing systems, customer relationship management system, business intelligence system, knowledge management system and others.